 A:If you have minor acne scarring, sun damage, spider veins, rosacea or other mild red or brown pigmentation problems, you may benefit from IPL photofacial sessions.
 However, if you have recently tanned, you should wait until the tan is gone before having a session.
 Also, if you have plans that involve being in the sun for prolonged periods of time, such as a beach trip, you should wait until it’s over for a session.
 Immediately following an IPL photofacial, Dr. Isaac in Washington DC recommends that you avoid excessive sun exposure, wear sunscreen and sun protective clothing.

 A: After an IPL session, brown spots should initially appear darker before flaking off in a few days.
 IPL stimulates collagen production in the skin, so you should continue to notice results as your skin builds up its collagen and becomes stronger and smoother.
 Multiple sessions are usually required to reduce the appearance of specific spots.

 A: IPL photofacials are very safe and generally do not result in severe side effects.
 You may experience some redness or swelling which should disappear quickly and can be covered with makeup in the meantime.

 For more information on sun spots treatment, visit WebMD.com.

 Schedule your Consultation Today!

 If you have red or brown spots on your face, mild acne scarring, or just want to regain some glow and brightness on skin which has become dull, an IPL photofacial may be for you.
-To find out more information about this popular treatment and to schedule your consultation, call Dr. Isaac at (202) 817-2249 today!
+To find out more information about this popular treatment, call Dr. Isaac at (202) 817-2249 or request your consultation online .